jagadeeshuppala/products-info/README.md

-# Get the product list for the given categoryIs
+# Get the product list for the given categoryId

 suggestions related API's exposed